burhanelgun/MissedCallCenter/README.md

 A user can do 6 things with using this project.
 * Creating a user (Explicitly) - http://localhost:8085/saveUser - by POST request
 * Saving a phone number (Explicitly) - http://localhost:8085/savePhone - by POST request
-* Callling a phone number (Explicitly) - http://localhost:8085/call - by POST request
+* Calling a phone number (Explicitly) - http://localhost:8085/call - by POST request
 * Sending delivery report (Explicitly) - http://localhost:8085/deliveryReport - by POST request
 * Connecting websocket (Explicitly) - http://localhost:8085 - by Providing User Phone and Clicking Connect Button
 * Getting notifications from websocket (Implicitly) - http://localhost:8085